Italian Recipes © 2015 — 2017

 - Coffee syrup

 - 2 (7 oz.) packages of lady finger cookies

 Arrange 16 lady finger cookies in a 9″ x 13″ baking pan.

-Pour 1 tsp of the coffee syrup on each cookie.
+Pour 1 Tbsp. of the coffee syrup on each cookie.

-Repeat cookie layer, coffee syrup, cream filling mixture, and cocoa powder two more times, finishing with a layer of cream and a dusting of the cocoa powder on top.
+Repeat cookie layer, coffee syrup, cream filling mixture, and cocoa powder, finishing with a layer of cream and a dusting of the cocoa powder on top.

 Cover and refrigerate at least 5 hours or overnight to allow the cookies to absorb